tolik518/factorion-bot/factorion-lib/Locales.md

 # Factorion Locale Format
-Factorion uses a versioned Locale format for backwards compatability, it is recommended to use the most up-to-date version.
+Factorion uses a versioned Locale format for backwards compatibility, it is recommended to use the most up-to-date version.
-Locales can theoretically be supplied in any format, the specific bot supports, but preffered and supported by official bots is json.
+Locales can theoretically be supplied in any format, the specific bot supports, but preferred and supported by official bots is JSON.

-Here listed is the english locale in all versions, with comments explaining the settings.
+Here listed is the English locale in all versions, with comments explaining the settings.
 Locales contain a few different kinds of settings:
 - Simple text
 - Templated text, where some "{template}" (like "{factorial}") is replaced by other text